allolib-s21/notes-halite5/README.md

 - mixable sawtooth/square/noise oscillators
 - independent amplitude and filter ADSR envelopes
 - resonant low pass filter with boost band at cutoff frequency

+### code

+The code for the demo can be found [here].

+## multi instrument sequencing

+### summary

+This is an expansion of pconrad's [frere jacque code]() that allows sequencing notes and playing them back from separate instruments.
+One important feature that code lacks is the ability to provide different sequences of notes for each instrument.
+This is important because in real pieces, it is rare that all the instruments are always playing the exact same notes.

+### code
+[my code]() is an expansion on that demo, providing this feature, and demonstrating it with two separate instruments.